 Stage 2: Stability

 Your behaviour is more stable.
 Though, your mental health issues may still be present.
 The Social Worker/Psychotherapist will try to safely bring emotional pain to the surface to explore traumatic experiences.
 The goal of this stage is for you to experience your emotional pain rather than suppress it.

-- Stage three: focuses on enhancing the client’s quality of life through maintenance of progress and with reasonable goal setting.
-This stages goal is to promote happiness as well as stability.
+The focus of this stage is on enhancing your quality of life through the maintenance of progress with appropriate goal setting.
+The goal of this stage is to promote happiness as well as stability.